 - Prioritize good sleep

-- Do things you enjoy as often as you can
+- Do things you enjoy as often as you can.

-- Listen to inspirational podcasts
+- Listen to inspiring podcasts

 - Read a really good book